'Administration is blind', says MoS Ashwini Kumar Choubey on allegations of his son sparking clashes

-Union Minister of State Ashwini Kumar Choubey, whose son Arijit Shashwat has been accused of triggering communal clashes in Bhagalpur, on Tuesday said the administration is wrongly blaming his son istead of nabbing the actual culprits.
+Union Minister of State Ashwini Kumar Choubey, whose son Arijit Shashwat has been accused of triggering communal clashes in Bhagalpur, on Tuesday said the administration is wrongly blaming his son instead of nabbing the actual culprits.

 Shashwat was named as an accused in an FIR in connection with the clashes between two communities in Nathnagar on the outskirts of Bhagalpur on Saturday.